grumdrig/slog/pqvm.md

 awkward naming is meant to warn assmbly programmers away from directly using `_jmp` in favor of the `.jump` directive instead.

-In the stack-addressed form PC takes on the value of argument.
+In the stack-addressed form PC takes on the value of operand.

-	PC = argument
+	PC = operand

-whereas with immediate addressing, the argument is an offset from the current value of PC:
+whereas with immediate addressing, the operand is an offset from the current value of PC:

-	PC += argument
+	PC += operand

 ### $B branch